 International Day Against Homophobia, Biphobia and Transphobia

-As the NASUWT marks International Day Against Homophobia, Biphobia and Transphobia (IDAHOBIT), we remember that during times of crisis, it is ever more important to safeguard the equalities that have been hard won around the world and to fight for those whose rights and safety have been eroded or never existed.
+As the NASUWT marks International Day Against Homophobia, Biphobia and Transphobia (IDAHOBIT) on 17 May, we remember that during times of crisis, it is ever more important to safeguard the equalities that have been hard won around the world and to fight for those whose rights and safety have been eroded or never existed.

-IDAHOBIT is a day recognised across the globe, where people come together and raise awareness of the violation of rights that the LGBTI community continue to face.
+IDAHOBIT is a day recognised across the globe, where people come together and raise awareness of the violation of rights that the LGBTI community continues to face.